Data dashboards and ML demos

 9 Tableau

 Tableau provides commercially-supported dashboards.
 An interesting example of this is the Mapping Police Violence project.
-It highlights both the insight you can get from this kind of visualisation (Wow they kill a lot of people in the USA!) and also the dangerous limitation in these dashboards i.e. straight-up graphs of reported data do not solve difficult statistical modelling problems such as accounting for sampling bias.
+It highlights both the insight you can get from this kind of visualization (Wow they kill a lot of people in the USA!) and also the dangerous limitation in these dashboards i.e. straight-up graphs of reported data do not solve difficult statistical modelling problems such as accounting for sampling bias.
 Although they might give the impression that this problem is solved.

 10 Microsoft PowerBI